matthewbowling123/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment was easy but it really only existed to get us used to the new Pico and refresh our knowledge on CPython.
+This assignment may not have been the most difficult but it helped me relearn how CPython code works.
+It recaped how an LED is wired and coded whcih was helpful in jogging my memory.
+Im glad I was able to do this and will chalenge more difficult assignments next.

 ## Launchpad countdown